nginxinc/nginx-ingress-workshops/Plus/labs/lab9/readme.md

     Open Chrome, navigate to (http://juiceshop.example.com).
 Click around for a few minutes to explore the application.

-    Did you notice, how easy it was with Plus KIC, to launch a completely new application in just a few seconds?
+    Did you notice, how easy it was with Plus NIC, to launch a completely new application in just a few seconds?
 With just 2 YAML manifest files - and `no IT tickets` required to do this?
-Nginx KIC can perform the Layer7 Hostname and path routing for many different applications running in your k8s cluster.
+Nginx NIC can perform the Layer7 Hostname and path routing for many different applications running in your k8s cluster.

     ![Juiceshop welcome page](media/lab9_juiceshop_welcome_page.png)

-1. Check the KIC Plus Dashboard, you should see a new JuiceShop HTTP Zone and Upstreams:
+1. Check the NIC Plus Dashboard, you should see a new JuiceShop HTTP Zone and Upstreams:

     ![Nginx Dashboard HTTP Zones](media/lab9_dashboard_httpzone.png)